-A limited liability company is a hybrid structure between sole proprietorship and corporation (next section).
+A limited liability company is a hybrid structure between a sole proprietorship and corporation.

-Now, when it comes to paying taxes, you must be aware that there are 2 types of corporations, and taxation works differently for each:
+Now, when it comes to paying taxes, you must be aware that there are two types of corporations, and taxation works differently for each:

-C corporation: it’s treated as a separate taxable entity by the IRS.
-A C corporation is taxed at the corporate tax level, and at the personal tax level when payments are made to the shareholders.
+It’s treated as a separate taxable entity by the IRS.
+A C-corporation is taxed at the corporate tax level, and at the personal tax level when payments are made to the shareholders.
 This is what is called “double taxation.”

-S corporation: to avoid double taxation, in an S corporation the income and losses of the company are divided between the shareholders and pass through to their personal income taxes.
+To avoid double taxation, in an S corporation, the income and losses of the company are divided between the shareholders and pass through to their personal income taxes.
 Therefore, the S corporation is not taxed at the corporate level, but only the shareholders are taxed at the individual level.

-We hope this post has shed some light about what type of business structure you should pick for your company.
+We hope this post has shed some light on what type of business structure you should pick for your company.
 Need more information?
-Check this post with the differences between Sole Proprietorship, LLC and Corporation.
+Check this post with the differences between Sole Proprietorship, LLC, and Corporation.

 If you want to receive more information like the one in this post, we invite you to subscribe to our weekly newsletter.